 Start the tiny seeds of dusty miller indoors ten weeks before the date of the last killing frost.
 The seeds need light to germinate.
 Therefore when planting, do not cover them with soil.

-Plant seeds on the surface of moistened soil and maintain a temperature of 65° – 75° degrees Fahrenheit.
+Plant seeds on a moist soil surface and maintain a temperature of 65° – 75° degrees Fahrenheit.
 Germination takes 10-15 days.
-After 20-25 days transplant germinated seedlings into small pots.
+After 20-25 days, transplant germinated seedlings into small pots.

-Directly seed in flower gardens, sow two to three weeks before the last frost.
+Directly seed in flower gardens and sow two to three weeks before the last frost.

 Insects And Diseases